Updating an Old Staircase

 Also, say hello to Genesis CP in there doing their thing for the first (of many) walkthroughs!
 You can see from the floorplan changes here that we ended up taking down the wall just past the stairs and opening up a lot of the kitchen.

-Below is what it looked like after they removed the old spiral staircase, SO much more open…
+Below is what it looked like after they removed the old spiral staircase.
+SO much more open, right?!

-Note that all of the poles going from the floor to the base have been removed so it will appear truly floating.
+Note that all of the poles going from the floor to the base have been removed.
+So the stairs will appear truly floating.
 I also LOVE the look of the ash wood treads!

 We’re now into the debate on railing solutions.
 The idea is that the stairs will be modern but not take away too from the view of the lake from the wall of windows.